What is the Samurai Brotherhood?

 How do I join?

 The main way to join a Samurai Brotherhood squad is to fill out our application form here.
 We also host Open House events that occur several times a year.
 Check our Events page for upcoming dates of our opening houses.
 You can also contact the Brotherhood directly.
 We can accommodate new men if they are interested in trying regular meetings right away.

 How does the joining process work?

 Once you’ve committed to joining, you will be assigned to a squad by our Tribal Leader.
 We require a minimum 6 meeting commitment for new members as we are not a drop-in group.

 Is there a fee?

 Yes, there is a modest fee required for participation.
-It’s $150.00 for the 6 initial meetings.
-After 3 months the fee is reduced, and reduced again after 6 months.
+The cost is $100 per month for the 3 months.
+After 3 months the fee is reduced to $65 per month.